Creating a Successful Salon Business Plan: A Step-by-Step Guide

 Your salon’s USP (unique selling proposition) is what makes your salon stand out from the rest of the market.
 It is very important to highlight your USP in your business description.

-Analyze and Identify Your Target Market
+4. Analyze the Market and Identify Your Target Audience

 When you identify and analyze your potential clients, you are better able to adjust your marketing strategy to catch their eye.